clintonhalpin/grunt-toolbox/README.md

-# Static Boiler Plate
+# Static Boilerplate
-Boiler plate for creating prototypes, utilizing Grunt to handle livereload and less compiling.
+Boilerplate for creating prototypes, utilizing Grunt to handle livereload and less compiling.
 # Get started
 Clone this repo